dbandstra/oxid/README.md

 The demo filename is printed to the console when recording begins.

-To play back a demo, launch Oxid with the `--demo FILENAME` argument.
+To play back a demo, launch Oxid with the `--demo recordings/FILENAME` argument.
 An in-game UI for browsing demos will be added later.

 Demo recording is currently not available in the Web build.